 To explore ways we might use what we have learnt to critically engage with wider political and societal change.

-You will be expected to attend one preliminary meeting and then commit to attending 6 sessions across 6 months and to complete the required pre-reading prior to each session.
+Participants were expected to attend one preliminary meeting and then commit to attending 6 sessions across 6 months and to complete the required pre-reading prior to each session.